Whether you’re building your dream home, or redreaming your old home, here’s everything you need to know about breaking ground in White City.

 - The occupancy deposit will be refunded to the home builder/contractor when certain criteria is met.
 The criteria is outlined in Exhibit A to Bylaw 601-16, which is signed by the homebuilder at the time the permit is issued.

 - Deposit is refunded to the homeowner when the requirements in the lot purchase agreement are adhered to.
-This includes completion of a hard-surface driveway.
+This includes completion of all landscaping and installation of a hard-surface driveway.

 - Ditch Deposit - $400.00